Skip to main content

 Technical Analysis

 CVE-2026-3936 is a use-after-free vulnerability identified in the WebView component of Google Chrome on Android platforms prior to version 146.0.7680.71.
 Use-after-free bugs occur when a program continues to use memory after it has been freed, leading to undefined behavior such as heap corruption.
-In this case, a remote attacker can exploit this flaw by delivering a specially crafted HTML page that triggers the vulnerability when rendered by the WebView engine.
-The exploitation does not require any privileges or prior authentication but does require user interaction, such as visiting a malicious or compromised website.
-Successful exploitation can lead to arbitrary code execution within the context of the browser, allowing attackers to compromise the confidentiality, integrity, and availability of the affected device.
-The vulnerability has been assigned a CVSS v3.1 base score of 8.8, reflecting its high severity due to network attack vector, low attack complexity, no privileges required, but requiring user interaction, and full impact on confidentiality, integrity, and availability.
-Although no active exploits have been reported, the nature of the vulnerability and its presence in a widely used mobile browser component make it a critical concern.
-The WebView component is widely used in Android applications to render web content, increasing the potential attack surface.
-The vulnerability was publicly disclosed on March 11, 2026, and Google has released a patched version 146.0.7680.71 to address the issue.
+In this case, a remote attacker can craft a malicious HTML page that, when loaded by the vulnerable WebView, triggers the use-after-free condition.
+This can corrupt the heap memory, potentially allowing the attacker to execute arbitrary code, escalate privileges, or cause a denial of service.
+The vulnerability requires no prior authentication and can be exploited remotely over the network, but does require user interaction, such as visiting a malicious or compromised website.
+The CVSS v3.1 base score of 8.8 indicates a high severity, with attack vector being network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), user interaction required (UI:R), and high impact on confidentiality, integrity, and availability (C:H/I:H/A:H).
+Although no exploits have been reported in the wild yet, the nature of the vulnerability and its presence in a widely used component like WebView makes it a significant risk.
+The vulnerability affects Android devices running Chrome versions before 146.0.7680.71, which is a common browser and WebView provider on Android devices.
+The lack of patch links in the provided data suggests that users should update to the fixed version as soon as it becomes available or is confirmed.
+The vulnerability is particularly critical because WebView is used by many Android applications to render web content, expanding the attack surface beyond just the Chrome browser itself.

 Potential Impact